telerik/fiddler-docs/Extend-Fiddler/ExtendWithDotNet.md

 + If targeting **.NET Framework 3.5**: Ensure user has **.NET Framework 3.5** installed.
 + If extending **64bit Fiddler**: Target **AnyCPU**.

-See [Build extension assemblies to run in both Fiddler 2 and 4][1].
+See [Build extension assemblies to run in both Fiddler Classic versions 2 and 4][1].

 Debugging
 ---------